Fráňa Šrámek

-Fráňa Šrámek (19 January 1877, Sobotka – 1 July 1952, Prague) was a Czech impressionist and vitalist poet, novelist, playwright and anarchist.
+František Šrámek (19 January 1877 – 1 July 1952), known as Fráňa Šrámek, was a Czech and Czechoslovak anarchist, poet, playwright and writer.

+Biography

 In 1885 his family relocated to Písek, where he lived for a long time and much of his work was created in and about this town.
 After study he joined the military for a period of about a year, but was forced to continue service for another due to bad behavior.
 In 1914 he fell ill with rheumatism.